 In Canada, we are blessed with a real abundance of natural resources.
 Not all countries are as fortunate.
 This is especially true in the case of what is commonly known as rare earth metals.
 Something which has featured prominently in the news of late.

 Paradoxically, despite their description as ‘rare’, these elements are actually found in relatively high concentrations in the earth’s crust (the exception being promethium which is highly unstable).
-Cerium, in fact, is the 25th most abundant element, with a concentration similar to copper at about 68 parts per million
+Cerium, in fact, is the 25th most abundant element, with a concentration similar to copper at about 68 parts per million.
+Scrap Yard Brampton

-The rare earth elements are often found together.
+Rare earth elements are often found together.
 What makes them expensive, however, is that they are comparatively much more difficult to mine and extract than other metals.
+Scrap Yard Etobicoke

-Driving the recent concern about these metals are their strategic importance to modern technology.
-Rare earth metals are used extensively in the defense industry, flat screen computer and TV production, electric car batteries and smart phones.
+Driving the recent concern about these metals is their strategic importance to modern technology.
+Rare earth metals are used extensively in the defense industry, flat-screen computer and TV production, electric car batteries, and smartphones.
 Equally of concern is the high concentration of rare earth metal production in China.
 China produces around 97% of the world’s supply of rare earth metals even though they have only about 37% of proven reserves.
+Scrap Yard in Burlington

 In a recent tiff with Japan, China cut its exports of rare earth metals to that country by 30%.
 This is very significant, given Japan’s technologically driven economy and the fact that Japan does not have its own supply.
 China, on the other hand, as is often lamented in Canada about our own situation, wants to move up the supply chain, not content to be simply ‘hewers of wood and carriers of water’.